 Instructions

 - Wash and trim green beans, set aside.
 Peel and dice onion.
 Slice garlic.
-In a pan, sauté onions in 1 1/2 tbsp olive or grapeseed oil.
+In a pan, sauté onions in 1 1/2 tbsp olive oil.
 Cook until soft and slightly translucent.
-Add the garlic and continue to cook till fragrant; don't let the garlic burn.
+Add the garlic and continue to cook until fragrant; don't let the garlic burn.

 - Add canned tomatoes, vinegar, raisins, honey, crushed red pepper and a pinch of salt.
 Stir.